-The bedroom addition increases the floor area by 12.04m2, resulting in a total floor space of 190.49m2, and a FSR of 0.92:1.
+The bedroom addition increases the floor area to 194.86m2, resulting in a FSR of 0.95:1.
 The proposal does not comply with the permitted maximum floor space ratio.

 4. Principles of Exceptions to Development Standards

 Clause 4.6 provides a nexus to enable the flexibility of development standards where it is demonstrated that the proposed variation to a development standard may, in some circumstances, achieve the underlying purpose of the standard as much as one which complies.
 If the development is not only consistent with the underlying purpose of the standard, but also with the broader planning objectives for the locality, strict compliance with the standard can be deemed to be unreasonable and unnecessary and Council could approve an exception.